DryPeng/clashT/docs/introduction/security.md

 ## Report Security Vulnerability

 When submitting issues, you can select "[Report a security vulnerability](https://github.com/DryPeng/clashT/security/advisories/new)" to inform us of any vulnerabilities.
 We will review issue promptly.
-We also welcome your assistance after submitting a vulnerability.
-For effective communication, please use English.
+We also welcome your assistance after submitting a vulnerability (for effective communication, please use English).